-capturing the respondent's age,14 gender, educational attainment, self-assessed health status,15 marital status as well as the number of respondents' children aged 18 or less is included.
+While health is found to be an important determinant of retirement decision, retirement is also expected to affect health (e.g., Coe and Zamarro, 2011), causing a possible endogeneity problem.
+Using planned status as well as the number of respondents' children aged 18 or less is included.
 Women and those in poor health are expected to plan earlier retirement than men and those in good health, respectively.
 Given that unmarried (divorced, widowed, or never married) individuals do not have a spouse to count on, their planned retirement age may be older than that of married individuals.

 We also include variables that reflect the respondent's preferences, such as his/her degree of time preference and risk aversion.
-While it is a challenge to control for these unobserved time-invariant aspects of individuals in a cross-sectional analysis, we construct variables that can serve as their proxies using the best available data from the Preference Parameters Study.16 Our measure of the degree of time preference is constructed using responses to a question about whether or not respondents generally prefer getting their work done before having a good time.
+While it is a challenge to control for these unobserved time-invariant aspects of individuals in a cross-sectional analysis, we construct variables that can serve as their proxies using the best available data from the Preference Parameters Study.
+18 Our measure of the degree of time preference is constructed using responses to a question about whether or not respondents generally prefer getting their work done before having a good time.
 Our measure of the degree of risk aversion is constructed using responses to a question asking respondents to rate their behavioral pattern on a scale of 0-10 with "10" being completely in agreement with the proverb "nothing ventured, nothing gained" and "0" being completely in agreement with the proverb "a wise man never courts danger."
 We regard this variable as a proxy for the degree of risk preference and treat it as cardinal.
 We also include a variable that reflects the respondent's view toward gender roles within the household.
 This variable equals one if the respondent agrees or strongly agrees with the statement that wives should not work if their husbands earn a sufficient income.
 We would expect those with such a traditional view to plan to retire earlier than those without, particularly among women.

 Wealth- and income-related information: Retirement timing is also inevitably closely related to the level of accumulated wealth.
 Unless people have sufficient financial resources for their lives after retirement, they cannot afford to retire.
-We therefore include
+We therefore include a variable that indicates the level of the respondent's household wealth, which is expressed as quintiles of net worth, defined as the total amount of financial and nonretirement age as our dependent variable, rather than actual retirement status or age, should help avoid such concerns (Hall and Johnson, 1980).